jefftranter/6502/asm/KIM-1/PLEASE/README.txt

 It was originally distributed on cassette tape.

-I am entering the original source code in a format that it can be cross-assembled and loaded as a paper tape (PTP) file.
+I have entered the original source code in a format that it can be cross-assembled and loaded as a paper tape (PTP) file.
+Some errors in the original code were corrected and are marked with "JJT" in the comments.

+You need to load both please.ptp as well as one of the program module files (e.g. program1.ptp).

 See the PDF documentation for details.